Page Table of Contents

 This page contains 9 ways to assist you in transferring files from PC to laptop or vice versa.
 Using the easiest way, we recommend you use the PC transfer software to finish data moving in 3 steps.
-Except for the third-party software, you can get 8 solutions to effectively move files to your new computer now.
-All Provided solutions can be applied to transfer files on all Windows PCs and laptops in Windows 10/8.1/8/7/Vista and XP.
+Except for the third-party software, you can now get 8 solutions to move files to your new computer effectively.
+All Provided solutions can be applied to transfer files on all Windows PCs and laptops in Windows 11/10/8.1/8/7/Vista and XP.

 How Can I Transfer Files Between Laptop and PC Wirelessly